Trying to achieve a perfect V-shaped body? Don’t forget the importance of your traps.

 You want to ensure that you keep facing straight ahead, or a little bit up while doing the dumbbell shrug.

-If you tuck your chin in, you’ll flex your neck forwards which can lead to neck injuries.
+If you tuck your chin in, you’ll flex your neck forwards which can lead to neck strain and injuries.

 - Include shrugs at the end of your workout.
 They are a great finishing exercise once all your compound work is out of the way.